 Last question, where to stay.
 If you want luxurious green accommodations, check out International Eco Tourism Society Member Directory or the Rainforest Alliance's Eco Index for a list of accredited eco-lodges.
 Even Orbitz.com has a new eco-tourism section, Eco.orbitz.com.
 Chances are, prices will be cheaper now that we are moving into the off-season.
 Although philosophically, it could be argued that there is never an off-season to relax and reconnect with your friends and family on a vacation.

 Story by Margaret Teich.
 This article originally appeared in Plenty in October 2008.
-The story was added to MNN.com in September 2009.
+The story was added to MNN.com.